johannrichard/homebridge-dingz/README.md

 ## MyStrom Devices

-My original [homebridge-mystrom](https://github.com/johannrichard/homebridge-mystrom) plugin was written a while ago.
-HomeKit, Homebridge and the JavaScript/TypeScript world have all come a long way since then.
-Since the [Dingz](https://dingz.ch) devices share a similar approach to auto-dsicovery and API with [MyStrom Devices](https://mystrom.ch), it is in fact quite simple to implement basic support for MyStrom Devices.

 Currently, the following MyStrom Devices are implemented in this plugin:

 - MyStrom WiFi Switch CH V1 (tested, must be manually added)